I’m not a travel hacker.

 To earn a Southwest Companion Pass, you need to accrue 110,000 Rapid Reward points in a single year.
 When you do, you get the Companion Pass for the rest of the year in which you earned it plus the following year.

-We got it in the spring of 2015, so we’ll have it until December 31st, 2016.
-If we got it December 1st of this year, it would still expire December 31st, 2016 (boo!).
-So when earning your miles, you want to get it as early in the year as possible to maximize your free flights.
+If you get it January 1st 2017, you’ll have it until December 31st, 2018.
+If you get it December 31st, 2016 then you’ll only have it until December 31st, 2017.
+There’s a huge difference.
+When earning your miles, you want to get it as early in the year as possible to maximize your free flights.

-The fastest way to earn miles is by getting their credit card.
+The fastest way to earn miles is by getting the bonuses on their credit card.
 They often run promotions where you can get 50,000 miles for spending $2,000 in the first three months.
 More on that shortly.

 When You Should Do It